colinschepers/AdventOfCode/README.md

 ### Testing validity

-Using pytest in combination with its parametrize feature and unittest's mock module, each algorithm is given an example (as given on the website for the specific problem) and checks if the expected output is returned.
+Using pytest in combination with its parametrize feature and unittest's mock library, each algorithm is given an example (as given on the website for the specific problem) and checks if the expected output is returned.